spuithori/svelte-ionic-app/README.md

 But, the highlights for now:
 - Ion page events - as prop but also on-function (like onMount) !!!
 - Lib structure of all Ionic related stuff - so easy to drop in your own project
+- Ionic lifecycle hooks implemented - see Page.svelte and Note.svelte (and IonPage.svelte)

 # Issues - work in progress
 - Ion Icons implementation will not support md and ios specific icons etc (yet) - name prop does not function - also happening in Vue/React